marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   is active, two passes are performed and the second is scheduled after loop unrolling.

-  This option is enabled by default at optimization levels :option:`-O`, :option:`-O2`, :option:`-O3`, :option:`-Os`.
+  This option is enabled by default at optimization levels :option:`-O1`, :option:`-O2`, :option:`-O3`, :option:`-Os`.

 .. option:: -ffp-contract=style